-► voltage, derived from test set QT.223, at the thermocouple commoning points.
+► simulated by the injection of a variable voltage, derived from test set QT 223, at the thermocouple commoning points.
 To prevent possible damage to the test set, the following precautions must be observed:-

-(1) Before switching on the supply to the test set, the REHEAT/SPEED DATUM switch must be in the OFF (centre) position.

-(2) When adjusting the DATUM TEMPERATURE scale, during temperature signal measurements, avoid running the associated potentiometer hard on to its limit stops.

-(3) On completion of the tests, the galvanometer locking device should be returned to the CLAMP position, the relevant switches returned to their OFF positions, the TEMP.
-SIGNAL (COURSE and FINE) controls turned fully anti-clockwise, and all cables disconnected and placed behind the hinged flap in the test set lid.
+- (1) Before switching on the supply to the test set, the REHEAT/SPEED DATUM switch must be in the OFF (centre) position. - (2) When adjusting the DATUM TEMPERATURE scale, during temperature signal measurements, avoid running the associated potentiometer hard on to its limit stops. - (3) On completion of the tests, the galvanometer locking device should be returned to the CLAMP position, the relevant switches returned to their OFF positions, the TEMP.
+SIGNAL (COARSE and FINE) controls turned fully anticlockwise, and all cables disconnected and placed behind the hinged flap in the test set lid.